June 1, 2026 | Lemon Wang

 Two days.
 Every aisle.
 Stall owners interviewed.
 Products bought with my own money.

 The real users of full-color 3D printing are not consumers.
 They are miniature wargamers—and they are already paying a premium for color.
+This became even clearer a few days later when I visited Warlord Games' Nottingham factory and saw four manufacturing processes under one roof, none of them full-color.

 £11 vs. £25